 A Belanger Creek floristic survey documented an astounding 170 species at this Preserve, including 30 wildflowers.
-Come spring, the steep hillsides are full of trillium, and sunny marsh marigolds line over a half-mile of protected stream frontage.
-A rich conifer swamp with giant cedars, an old farming field, and a beech-sugar maple-hemlock forest host songbirds, raptors, fox, and deer.
-Six seeps and 11 springs feed into Belanger Creek, and the surrounding 5,600 acres all drain into the stream - a crucial part of the Grand Traverse Bay Watershed.
+In spring, the steep hillsides are full of trillium, and sunny marsh marigolds line over a half-mile of protected stream frontage.
+This Preserve includes a rich conifer swamp with giant cedars, an old farming field, and a beech-sugar maple-hemlock forest with songbirds, raptors, fox and deer.
+Six seeps and eleven springs feed into Belanger Creek.
+The surrounding 5,600 acres all drain into the stream, a crucial part of the Grand Traverse Bay Watershed.
+A boardwalk along Peshawbestown Rd. owned by the Grand Traverse Band of Ottawa and Chippewa Indians provides amazing views of wetlands and spring wildflowers.

-- No trail system, dense wetland

-- Brown and brook trout in Belanger Creek

-- Hemlock, cedar, white pine, yellow birches, aspen, ironwood

-- Yellow lady's slipper, goldthread, striped trillium

-- Indigo bunting, barred owl
+- No trail system, dense wetland - Brown and brook trout in Belanger Creek - Hemlock, cedar, white pine, yellow birches, aspen, ironwood - Yellow lady's slipper, goldthread, marsh marigolds, wild leeks - Monarch butterfly habitat - Indigo bunting, barred owl, eagle sightings